Financial Data

 Energy

-• In the power supply and facility systems business, net sales were down year on year, despite strong
+In the power supply and facility systems business, net sales and operating results were up year on year, regardless of the decreases in large-scale projects from overseas semiconductor manufacturers, due to growth in demand from data centers.

 Industry

-In the Industry segment, net sales were down year on year due to ongoing inventory adjustment in relations to low-voltage inverters in the automation systems business and the impacts of large-scale projects in the equipment construction business.
-Meanwhile, operating profit was up year on year as a result of higher demand in the automation systems business, the social solutions business, and the equipment construction business.
+In the Industry segment, net sales were down year on year as a result of reduced demand for low-voltage inverters in the automation systems business and the impacts of large-scale projects in the equipment construction business.
+Meanwhile, operating profit was up year on year due to higher demand in the process automation operations of the automation systems business as well as in the social solutions business and the digital transformation solutions business.

-• In the social solutions business, net sales and operating results were up year on year due to increases
+In the social solutions business, net sales and operating results were up year on year due to increases in demand for transportation systems.

 Note: Effective April 1, 2024, the name of the IT solutions business subsegment was changed to the digital transformation solutions business and the information solutions operations previously contained in the social solutions business subsegment were transferred to the digital transformation solutions business subsegment.
 Year-on-year comparisons use figures that have been restated to reflect this change in subsegments.